augustinbonnet/LCD_Display/Readme.txt

  _|

 It accepts only positive numbers that have less than 20 figures.
-This program is using nodejs, run 'node main.js' to launch it.
+This program is using typescript, first, run 'npm install', then 'npm run complile' and 'npm run execute' to launch the program.
 Made by Augustin Bonnet.